pirelaurent/cytographDB/public/docs/quickTour.md

 If a trigger code calls a function, the code of this function is also parsed.
 If a function calls another function, the code of this called function is also parsed.
 If a function has already been analysed previously, it is not parsed again.
-The deep of nested calls is limited to 16 to avoid infinite loops in case of recursive code.
+The depth of nested calls is limited to 16 to avoid infinite loops in case of recursive code.

 #### Warnings in analysis